Harry Potter and the Cursed Child: Critical reception

 Anthony Boyle's performance as Scorpius Malfoy garnered particular acclaim.
-WhatsOnStage.com wrote that "Boyle gives a career-making performance," while The Wall Street Journal described him as "the break-out performance".
+WhatsOnStage wrote that "Boyle gives a career-making performance", while The Wall Street Journal described him as "the break-out performance".
 Variety's critic, Matt Trueman, agreed, writing, "it's Boyle who really stands out", and both Trueman and Henry Hitchings, in the Evening Standard, noted that his performance was sure to be a fan favourite.

 Response within the Harry Potter fandom

-The response to the play from the Harry Potter fandom was polarizing.
+The play was met with a polarised response from the Harry Potter fandom.
 Fans responded positively to the play and its characters, with Scorpius Malfoy being particularly popular.
-Some fans commented that the dialogue between the familiar characters was "spot on", celebrating it as a faithful continuation of the books.
+Some fans commented that the dialogue between the familiar characters was "spot on".
 Others have noted that the play sheds light on some of the relationships between the characters, such as Harry and Dumbledore's.
 The response had been particularly positive among fans who watched the play on stage.

-Some fans, however, said the story seemed more "like a work of fan fiction" and said that it diverged from previously established rules of the universe, criticising the script's characterisation.
+In response to the play's book-form publication, some fans said its story seemed more "like a work of fan fiction" and said that it diverged from previously established rules of the universe, criticising the script's characterisation.
 Some also took issue with the style and plot of the script, complaining that the Time-Turner storylines had already been used, as had Cedric Diggory's death, and that the writers were rehashing old storylines and over-played tropes of the fantasy/sci-fi genre.
+There is some debate within the fandom about whether the story should be considered canon or contradicts how concepts such as time travel worked in the books.
+Rowling stated in 2015 it should be considered canon.